xmos/lib_qadc/doc/rst/qadc.rst

 The xcore offers precise timing of transitions of IO using port logic (in this case 10 ns resolution) so a reasonable accuracy ADC can be implemented using just a couple of additional passive components and some software.

 Two schemes are offered which have different pros and cons depending on the application.
-Unless very tight component tolerances or a manufacturing calibration step are possible, it is recommended to use the potentiometer scheme is used.
+Unless very tight component tolerances or a manufacturing calibration step are possible, it is recommended to use the potentiometer scheme.
 The table below summarises the approaches.

 .. _fig_src_filters: